CoScale/docs/_docs_agent/plugins/nginx.md

 description: Information on the metrics collected by the CoScale NGINX plugin.
 ---

-> nginx [engine x] is an HTTP and reverse proxy server, a mail proxy server, and a generic TCP/UDP proxy server.
+> NGINX [engine x] is an HTTP and reverse proxy server, a mail proxy server, and a generic TCP/UDP proxy server.

 More information on: [https://nginx.org](https://nginx.org)